-- Non-corporate members often complain that the JSPA is intimidating, and that signing it is a barrier to their full participation in the JCP. - Refactor the JSPA into two documents to make it simpler and less intimidating for individuals: - A simple membership agreement for those who want voting privileges and the right to serve on Expert Groups but who will not serve as Spec Leads. - A complete agreement that spells out the Spec Lead's licensing obligations. - NOTE: unless we eliminate Section 6: Special Patent Considerations for individuals, the resulting document would not be significantly simpler.
+- Non-corporate members often complain that the JSPA is intimidating, and that signing it is a barrier to their full participation in the JCP. - Refactor the JSPA into three documents to make it simpler and less intimidating for individuals: - Terms of Use to cover casual online contributions. - A simple membership agreement for those who want voting privileges and the right to serve on Expert Groups but who will not serve as Spec Leads. - A complete agreement that spells out the Spec Lead's licensing obligations. - NOTE: unless we eliminate Section 6: Special Patent Considerations for individuals, the resulting document would not be significantly simpler.